Hamada-Codes/Hamada-Codes/README.md

 Hey!
 I'm **Hamada Mohamed**, also known as **Hamada-Codes** on GitHub.

-I'm currently learning to become a **Front-End Developer**, and I’m passionate about creating clean and responsive user interfaces.
+I'm learning and working towards becoming a **Front-End Developer**, and I’m passionate about creating clean and responsive user interfaces.

 I believe in:
 - Writing code that is simple and readable.